-This course will focus on the theory and practice of current digital post production processes
+This course will focus on the theory and practice of current digital post production processes Prerequisite: FILM 2500 or MDIA 2020

 MDIA 3349 - PRODUCTION MANAGEMENT FORFILM

 Students are introduced to the roles of the producer, the assistant director, art department, continuity, and production management.
 Students develop skills for the management of film productions.
 Students in this course are required to fill positions on Film Department shoots as a practical component of the curriculum.